Peer Support Training – Now available via zoom!

 - Limit-setting and referrals

-For more information about Peer Support training, click here.
+For an information sheet about Peer Support training, click here.

 This training is for professionals who are currently setting up and/or running, expanding an existing programme or would like to set up and run a peer support programme in their setting.